istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 No resources found.
 {{< /text >}}

 Last but not least, verify that there are no destination rules that apply on our example services.
-It can be done by checking the `host:` value of existing destination rules and make sure they do not match.
+This can be done by checking the `host:` value of existing destination rules and make sure they do not match.
 For example:

 {{< text bash >}}
 $ kubectl get destinationrules.networking.istio.io --all-namespaces -o yaml | grep "host:"